Skip navigation

 Department: Psychology

-Dr Michael Smith completed his PhD in Psychobiology at the University of Western Australia in 2009, before undertaking postdoctoral work at the Telethon Institute for Child Health Research and Curtin University in Perth Australia.
+Dr Michael Smith completed his PhD in Psychology at the University of Western Australia in 2009, before undertaking postdoctoral work at the Telethon Institute for Child Health Research and Curtin University in Perth, Australia.
 Michael then joined the Department of Psychology at Northumbria University in 2010.
-He is currently the Director of Research and Knowledge Exchange for the Department of Psychology, Programme Leader of the MRes Psychology and Lead of the Psychobiology of Stress and Wellbeing Research Group.
+He is currently the Head of Research and Knowledge Exchange for the Department of Psychology.
 Michael leads undergraduate and postgraduate modules in Health Psychology, and contributes to research supervision of undergraduate, Masters and PhD students.
-He is also Adjunct Senior Lecturer in the Medical School at the University of Western Australia.

 Michael Smith